Optimization of GNN Training Through Half-precision: Evaluations

 \section{Evaluations}

-The following experiments aim to comprehensively evaluate the proposed optimizations and perform a comparative study compared to prior GNN works.
-All the experiments are conducted in NVIDIA A100 GPU which has 40GB of GPU memory.
-We conducted our experiments on 16 datasets mentioned in Table~\ref{table-dataset}.
-Only 5 datasets (Cora, Pubmed, Citeseer, Ogb-product, and Reddit) are labeled where accuracy is measured, whose input feature lengths are shown.
-Others are used for evaluating runtime, and memory usage only, hence they contain generated features.
+We comprehensively evaluate the proposed optimizations and perform a comparative study over prior GNN works.
+All the experiments are conducted on an NVIDIA A100 GPU (40GB of GPU memory) using 16 datasets mentioned in Table~\ref{table-dataset}.
+Only 5 datasets (Cora, Pubmed, Citeseer, Ogb-product, and Reddit) are labeled. {\halfgnn}\footnote{Code can be accessed from \url{https://github.com/the-data-lab}} is integrated into the GNNBench benchmarking platform~\cite{GNNBench} to avoid pitfalls that have been discovered recently~\cite{Graphpy}.
+The platform allows to use of non-labeled datasets by using generated labels and features, whose dimensions are listed in Table~\ref{table-dataset}, and are used for only performance measurements due to the limited number of labeled datasets.
+It also recommends that runtime results on smaller datasets (G0--G2) are not reliable, hence, they are used only for verifying accuracy.

+We focus on GCN, GAT, and GIN models.
+These models contain intermediate feature lengths of 64.
+The intermediate feature length is important as the sparse kernels usually have this feature length during computation.
+The original feature length is usually projected to this intermediate feature length through GeMM (a part of the linear layer).
+Also, the SpMM and SDDMM of the last layer usually use a feature length equal to the prediction categories ($|C|$ in Table~\ref{table-dataset}).
+Thus, our evaluations include various feature lengths for sparse kernels.
+All GNNs were trained for 400 epochs.

+Kindly note that DGL is the state-of-the-art GNN system for half-precision, though it suffers from value overflow in GCN and GIN models, which directly uses Cusparse half-precision SpMM.
+Pytorch-Geometric~\cite{fey2019fast} frequently runs out of memory when using its COO-based design.
+Its recent implementation that uses CSR format supports GCN-like models only, which also suffers from data conversion issues, while GAT continues to rely on the COO format~\cite{Graphpy}.
+Hence, we mostly use DGL as the baseline and rely on various micro-benchmarks and performance counters to justify the proposed optimizations.
+We also used Huang et al.~\cite{huang2021understanding} SpMM, a workload-balanced solution, which is the state-of-the-art vertex-parallel float-based SpMM, to show the applicability of the proposed techniques to the vertex-parallel computation paradigm.